ROKS Cheonan sinking

 The ROKS Cheonan sinking occurred on 26 March 2010, when Cheonan, a Pohang-class corvette of the Republic of Korea Navy, carrying 104 personnel, sank off the country's west coast near Baengnyeong Island in the Yellow Sea, killing 46 seamen.
-The cause of the sinking remains in dispute, although evidence points to North Korea.
+The cause of the sinking remains in dispute.

 A South Korean-led official investigation carried out by a team of international experts from South Korea, the United States, the United Kingdom, Canada, Australia, and Sweden presented a summary of its investigation on 20 May 2010, concluding that the warship had been sunk by a North Korean torpedo fired by a midget submarine.
 The conclusions of the report resulted in significant controversy within South Korea.
 Following the sinking, South Korea imposed sanctions against North Korea, known as the May 24 measures.

 North Korea denied that it was responsible for the sinking.
 North Korea's further offer to aid an open investigation was disregarded.
-China dismissed the official scenario presented by South Korea and the United States as not credible.
+China dismissed the official scenario presented by South Korea and the United States as lacking in credibility.
 The results of an investigation by the Russian Navy were not made public.
 The United Nations Security Council made a Presidential Statement condemning the attack but without identifying the attacker.

 Background

 Baengnyeong Island is a South Korean island in the Yellow Sea, off the Ongjin peninsula in North Korea.
 It lies less than 10 mi from the North Korean coast, and is over 100 mi from the South Korean mainland.
 The island is to the south and west of the Northern Limit Line, the de facto maritime boundary dividing South Korea (ROK) from North Korea (DPRK).

-The area is the site of considerable tension between the two states; although it was provided in the armistice agreement for the stalemate of the Korean war that the islands themselves belonged to the South, the sea boundary was not covered by the armistice, and the sea is claimed by the North.
+The area is the site of considerable tension between the two states; although it was provided in the armistice agreement for the stalemate of the Korean War that the islands themselves belonged to the South, the sea boundary was not covered by the armistice, and the sea is claimed by the North.

 The situation is further complicated by the presence of a rich fishing ground used by DPRK and Chinese fishing vessels, and there have been numerous clashes over the years between naval vessels from both sides attempting to police what both sides regard as their territorial waters.
 These have been referred to as "crab wars".